 SacRT GO Paratransit Services: Service Transition Q&As

-Paratransit is complementary transportation service required by the federal Americans with Disabilities Act (ADA) for individuals with disabilities who are unable to use fixed route transportation systems.
-Most individuals with disabilities are able to utilize SacRT’s fully accessible fixed route services; ADA paratransit service is designed as a safety net for individuals with disabilities who are functionally unable to use the fixed route for some or all of their trips.
+ADA Paratransit is complementary transportation service required by the federal Americans with Disabilities Act (ADA) for individuals with disabilities who are unable to independently use fixed route transportation system for some or all of their trips.
+Most individuals with disabilities can utilize SacRT’s fully accessible fixed route services; ADA paratransit service is designed as a safety net for individuals with disabilities who are functionally unable to use the fixed route for some or all of their trips.
 In other words, the ADA ensures that these individuals with disabilities have transportation available to them on the same basis as individuals using fixed route systems.
-For more information regarding service hours and service area, please visit the Sacramento Regional Transit District – Americans with Disabilities Act (ADA) Frequently Asked Questions (FAQ) at: http://www.sacrt.com/documents/ADA_pdfs/FAQ_June2019.pdf
+For more information regarding service hours and service area, please visit the SacRT GO website.

 What is the difference between an “ADA” ride and a “non-ADA” ride?